jacekchess/jacekchess.github.io/data_visualization.md

 ---
 layout: page
-title: "Social Data Analysis"
+title: "Different analysis"
-permalink: /data_visualization
+permalink: /different_analysis
 ---

-This is a placeholder for the actual analysis.
+This is a placeholder for a page if we wanted to add something different

-<embed
-       type="text/html"
-       src="/bokeh_plot.html"
-       width="1100"
-       height="600"
-       >